Quantum Strategies for Rendezvous and Domination Tasks on Graphs with Mobile Agents: Distributed Tasks for Agents

 The domination number and its variants have various applications and usefulness in different domains.
 For network design, the domination number can be used to optimize network design problems, such as determining the minimum number of sensors or routers required to monitor or control a network effectively.
 By finding an optimal dominating set, resources can be allocated efficiently while maintaining network connectivity.
 In the area of facility location, this quantity can help in determining the optimal location of facilities, such as hospitals, fire stations, or surveillance cameras, to ensure maximum coverage and control over a given area.
 By minimizing the domination number, the cost and resources required for facility placement can be reduced.
 The domination number can be also applied in social network analysis to identify influential individuals or groups.
 By finding dominating sets in social networks, it is possible to identify key players who have control or influence over a large portion of the network.

 The domination problem til now has been investigated only from the static global point of view, where the entity was deciding which vertices can be used to dominate the graph.
 In our work, we propose a new distributed approach to the problem and treat it as a dynamic task of a group of mobile agents who start at not known in advance locations, and want to organize themselves without communication so that they dominate as large part of a graph as possible.
-To be more specific, in this work, we use the following definition: \begin{dfn} Given a graph, and a number $h\ge 1$, the \textbf{domination task} is defined as the task in which $r\geq 2$ agents, placed uniformly randomly among the nodes of the graph, try to dominate as many vertexes as they can after crossing, all at the same time, edges of the graph $h$ times and without knowing the starting position of the other agents.
+To be more specific, in this work, we use the following definition:

+\begin{dfn} Given a graph, and a number $h\ge 1$, the \textbf{domination task} is defined as the task in which $r\geq 2$ agents, placed uniformly randomly among the vertexes of the graph, move along edges of the graph $h$ times.
+They try to dominate as many vertexes as they can, counting the dominated points only after all the agents completed their moves.

 A vertex is said to be dominated when an agent occupies it or it is connected with an edge to a vertex where there is an agent.

-If $h = 1$ then the domination task is called \textbf{single-step}. \end{dfn}
+The agents can establish a strategy before being placed on the graph, but they are not allowed to communicate before each of the agents has completed their move.